nic-dgl104-winter-2024/rrj-BasranS/README.md

 ### Outcome

 Storybook provides detailed information about contribution in their [contribution guide](https://storybook.js.org/docs/contribute) and [CONTRIBUTING.md](https://github.com/storybookjs/storybook/blob/next/CONTRIBUTING.md).
 Also they provide a lot of useful information regarding their supportive communities and platforms with the information of their sponsors in their [Readme.md](https://github.com/storybookjs/storybook?tab=readme-ov-file#contributing).
+They also provide contributor Covenant Code of Conduct information with [this](https://github.com/storybookjs/storybook/blob/next/CODE_OF_CONDUCT.md).

 There is a step by step procedure which one need to follow to participate as a contributor which include in contributing.md.
 They encourage newcomer to join them in contributing as their community is a harassment-free experience for everyone.
 They describe different ways to contribute in their contribution guide.